All information you need to know before traveling to Pattaya

-We decided to make a list of most frequently asked questions and answers on Pattaya, our own little Pattaya travel guide, right here on this page.
+We decided to make a list of the most frequently asked questions and answers on Pattaya.
+This way we create our own little Pattaya travel guide, right here on this page, not only for visitors from our hotel, but for everyone.

 Here you will find everything you need to know about Pattaya.
 This page will be updated regularly.
-If you have any question on Pattaya, do not hesitate to ask us!
+If you have any question, do not hesitate to ask us!

 Travel restrictions to Thailand eased a lot.
 It is now easy to visit the land of smiles.